Cauze/GenP/README.md

-# GenP
-GenP source code
+Unofficial GenP source code for 2.7 and 3.0 extracted with [autoit-ripper](https://github.com/nazywam/AutoIt-Ripper)